jakwrobel/form/README.md

 This project has been created in React.
 Apart from basic react commands, I also used axios library to connect to API and sass(scss syntax) to style components.
 In this project functional components has been used.
 I used useState hooks to create a state inside

+# Time it tooks me to perform the task

+It tooks me one day.

 # How to set up a project

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).